tensorflow/build/tf_oss_dashboard/help.md

 - Click on a status dot to see all statuses for that commit.
 The job you clicked is highlighted.
+- Click the toggle switch in the navbar to swap to colorblind mode.
 - All times are always in USA Pacific time.
 - The dashboard is a static page, and is re-generated roughly every 15 minutes.
   This page refreshes roughly every 5 minutes to check for updates.